Atomic Shift MNC 13 Binding

 - ISO 9462 alpine and ISO 13992 alpine touring certifications.

-Update: Color has changed for the 20/21 season and the named changed to 13 to differentiate from the 10 version.
+Update 2020/21: Color has been updated and the name changed to Shift 13 to differentiate from the 10 version.

 Specifications | |